-- (1) Scott Scheirman served as the Company's PEO and Lane Dubin and John Lowe served as the other NEOs for the entirety of 2023, 2022 and 2021 - (2) Amounts reported in this column represent (i) the total compensation reported in the Summary Compensation Table for the applicable year in the case of Mr. Scheirman and (ii) the average of the total compensation reported in the Summary Compensation Table for the applicable year in the case of the other NEOs. - (3) To calculate "Compensation Actually Paid" ("CAP"), adjustments were made to the amounts reported in the Summary Compensation Table for the applicable year.
-A reconciliation of the adjustments for Mr. Scheirman and for the average of the other NEOs is set forth following the footnotes to this table. - (4) Pursuant to rules of the SEC, the comparison assumes \$100 was invested on December 31, 2020 in our common stock.
+2023 and 2022: Scott Scheirman served as the Company's PEO, and Lane Dubin and John Lowe served as NEOs, for the entirety of 2023 and 2022, respectively.

+- (2) Amounts reported in this column represent (i) the total compensation reported in the Summary Compensation Table for the applicable year in the case of Mr. Lowe and Mr. Scheirman, as applicable, and (ii) the average of the total compensation reported in the Summary Compensation Table for the applicable year in the case of the other NEOs, including Mr. Lowe for 2023 and 2022. - (3) To calculate "Compensation Actually Paid" ("CAP"), adjustments were made to the amounts reported in the Summary Compensation Table for the applicable year.
+A reconciliation of the adjustments for Mr. Lowe, Mr. Scheirman and for the average of the other NEOs is set forth following the footnotes to this table. - (4) Pursuant to rules of the SEC, the calculation assumes \$100 was invested on December 31, 2021 in our common stock.
 Historic stock price performance is not necessarily indicative of future stock price performance.